I3S-ESSnet/Documents/wp1/beyond-i3s.md

 In order to propose improvements of the IS2 architecture, it is suggested to:
   * Document precisely the current architecture and its shortcomings (Manu, March 12)
   * Document relevant architecture solutions in particular for data storage and exchange (Romain, March 12)
+  * Describe a scenario involving the combination of treatments with ARC, Relais and Trevas applied to voluminous data (Franck, March 12)
   * Organize a Istat-Insee meeting to discuss the documents, potentially involving other I3s partners (Franck, second half of March)

+## Methodological support

+For example, support regarding the processing of administrative sources using ARC, or for record linkage with Relais.